-- Option 1: at least 1500 words on a topic of your choice but clearly about strategic intuition.
-The most common mistake is to call something strategic intuition without citing the four steps we will learn from Clausewitz.
-Ask me by email or in person to comment beforehand on your paper topic. - Option 2: Use the "Wild Turn" model, which you will get as a handout during the course.
-The paper consists of a personal strategy map plus at least 700 words with your thoughts on the map you just did. - Option 3: A Corporate Innovator report (see below).
-You will get the instructions in Session 8.
+The extra-credit paper (strict minimum 1,500 words) must clearly be about Napoleon's glance.
+The most common mistake in papers is to call something Napoleon's glance without citing the four steps we will learn from Clausewitz.
+It is best to ask me to comment beforehand on your paper topic.
+Or you can use the "Wild Turn" model, which you will get as a handout during the course.
+Some of the other class handouts show you examples of past papers.